 All dads know that moms impact us and our fathering.

 It’s been a few years since it came out, but this study from the Journal of Family Psychology is an important one.
 It showed that a mom’s words of encouragement or criticism directly affect how involved her child’s father becomes in the day-to-day care of their baby.

 Researchers found that when a mother criticized her partner’s child-care efforts, it often caused him to lose confidence and even withdraw from caring for the baby.
 But when a mom praised a dad’s efforts, he took a more active parenting role.
 Here’s more about the study.

 Mom, especially with young children, you often play the role of a “gatekeeper” to a dad’s participation in their lives.

 Chances are, he’s depending on you in many ways.
 You have those motherly instincts.
 You likely have more knowledge and experience with child care issues than he does, a deeper sense of responsibility for your child that dates back to early in your pregnancy, and a commitment to always do what’s best for your children.

-So I want to ask the moms to please be careful.
 If you insist that he always carry out parenting tasks the “right” way—your way—or you re-do something he’s done for a child, or roll your eyes, or create the impression that he doesn’t know what he’s doing, he may get discouraged and withdraw some from his role as a father.